keremhd/mintcoin-wallet/README.md

      A minimal example app to demonstrate integration of Mintcoin payments into your Android app.

-You can build all sub-projects at once using Maven:
+You can build all sub-projects at once using Maven 3.0.5:

-`mvn clean install`
+`mvn clean install -DskipTests`